jlc06/Credit_Risk_Analysis/README.md

 Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm.
 Next, I used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 Finally, I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results
-Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models

 ### RandomOverSampler (Oversampling)